k2view-academy/K2View-Academy/articles/15_web_services_and_graphit/17_Fabric_smart_proxy.md

   * A SERVER side redirect means the server calls the WS and returns the response (back to back).
 * fabric_retry allows to define a number redirection retries in case of a failure.
 * fabric_tokens is a list of argument names to be used for redirection.
-* fabric_affinity allows to define a subset of the nodes in a cluster, to choose a node for redirect.
+* fabric_affinity allows to define a subset of the nodes in a cluster, so that a node for redirection will be chosen from this subset rather than from the whole cluster.
 * read_timeout_sec is a time that define the read timeout on the HTTP URL connection.
 * connect_timeout_sec is the connection timeout to be set on the http URL connection.